PennyLaneAI/pennylane/doc/introduction/circuits.rst

 the case depends on quite a few details, but in particular for (at most) moderately sized circuits (:math:`\lesssim 20` wires) with a moderate number of parameters (:math:`\lesssim 200`) executed on a classical simulator, one can expect to benefit from broadcasting.
-See the :class:`~.pennylane.QNode` documentation for details.
+See the :class:`~.pennylane.QNode` documentation for usage details.

-Many standard quantum operators support broadcasting, see the corresponding attribute :obj:`~.pennylane.ops.qubit.attributes.supports_broadcasting` for a list, and the :class:`~.pennylane.operation.Operator` documentation for implementation details.
+Many standard quantum operators support broadcasting, see the corresponding attribute :obj:`~.pennylane.ops.qubit.attributes.supports_broadcasting` for a list.
+The :class:`~.pennylane.operation.Operator` documentation contains implementation details and a guide to make custom operators compatible with broadcasting.
 Broadcasting can be used with any device, but will usually only yield performance upgrades for classical simulator devices like ``"default.qubit"`` that indicate that they support it:

 >>> cap = dev.capabilities()
 >>> cap["supports_broadcasting"]
 True

+Other devices separate the parameters and execute the QNode sequentially.

 Importing circuits from other frameworks
 ----------------------------------------